The Star Wars Holiday Special Was The Worst Thing on Television Ever

 "This holiday is yours," she tells the assembled Wookies, "but we all share with you the hope that this day brings us closer to freedom, and to harmony, and to peace.
 No matter how different we appear, we're all the same in our struggle against the powers of evil and darkness.
 I hope that this day will always be a day of joy in which we can reconfirm our dedication and our courage.
 And more than anything else, our love for one another.
 This is the promise of the Tree of Life."

-No Jedi mind trick could make the world forget.
-But Lucas had technology on his side: the film aired on American television only once, on November 17, 1978 on CBS from 8:00 pm to 10:00 pm.
-Then, the Internet was still in swaddling clothes, relegating samizdat broadcasts to the sneaker net of VHS bootlegs.
-On these tapes remain the only known extant versions of the show.
+At the time, The Star Wars Corporation had technology on its side: the film aired on American television only once, on November 17, 1978 on CBS from 8:00 pm to 10:00 pm.
+The Internet was still in swaddling clothes; viral parodies were decades from being a thing.

-One first generation recording from Des Moines, Iowa’s KCCI, is available on many BitTorrent websites; another recording from then-CBS affiliate WMAR-TV in Baltimore, Maryland has been floating around YouTube in parts, featuring the original, mesmerizing commercials.
-Searching for imagery, I stumbled upon a few hilariously legitimate looking fan-made sleeves for a DVD version of the film that will almost certainly never exist.
+One first generation recording from Des Moines, Iowa's KCCI, is available on many BitTorrent websites; another recording from then-CBS affiliate WMAR-TV in Baltimore, Maryland has been floating around YouTube in parts, featuring the original, mesmerizing commercials.
+One fan site includes what appears to be a Photoshopped DVD box for a commercially-released version that will almost certainly never exist.